GoDutch App

 Switching banks: switch service

-Almost every bank offers a switching service that helps you transfer your payment traffic.
-This service can considerably simplify the process and prevent administrative errors.
+Almost every bank offers a switching service that helps you with transferring your payment traffic.
+This service can significantly simplify the process and prevent administrative errors.

-Forwarding of incoming payments: incoming payments to your old account are temporarily forwarded.
+• Forwarding of credits: incoming payments to your old account are temporarily forwarded.

-Reduced chance of errors: you reduce the risk of missed or rejected payments.
+• Less chance of errors: you reduce the risk of missed or declined payments.

-Time saving: you do not need to manually inform each relationship.
+• Time saving: you do not have to manually inform every contact.

 Switching banks with number retention